Puppet Master (film): Reception

 On Rotten Tomatoes, the film holds an approval rating of 43% based on seven reviews, with a weighted average rating of 4/10.

 TV Guide gave a negative review calling it "a pointless variation on the killer-doll genre".

+Joe Bob Briggs gave the film four stars, calling it "the best movie of the year".
 Dread Central awarded a score of 3/5, commending the atmosphere, soundtrack and set designs, but criticized the acting, weak script and first act.
-The review concluded their review by writing, "Puppet Master isn't what I would call a great film, but its heart is in the right place, and I've always been a huge fan of the evil doll subgenre of horror, making the film's shortcomings easily forgivable."
+The reviewer concluded their review by writing, "Puppet Master isn't what I would call a great film, but its heart is in the right place, and I've always been a huge fan of the evil doll subgenre of horror, making the film's shortcomings easily forgivable."
 Wes R. from Oh the Horror.com gave a positive review stating, "Despite its flaws, Puppet Master emerges as one of the more enjoyable of the 'killer toy' type horror films".

 Legacy

 The success as a cult film inspired a franchise that would span decades to come.
 Five sequels followed: Puppet Master II (1990), Puppet Master 4 (1993), Puppet Master 5 (1994), Curse of the Puppet Master (1998) and Puppet Master: The Legacy (2003).

 The third film, entitled Toulon's Revenge (1991), serves as a prequel, as would Retro Puppet Master (1999).
 Puppet Master: Axis of Evil (2010) began a loose prequel trilogy, followed by Axis Rising (2012) and Axis Termination (2017).

 In 2020, a spin-off focusing on the puppet Blade was released, Blade: The Iron Cross.
 Another, Puppet Master: Doktor Death, was released in 2022, based on a character from Retro.

 Puppet Master vs. Demonic Toys, a crossover with fellow Full Moon franchise Demonic Toys, premiered on the Sci-Fi Channel in 2004.

 Puppet Master: The Littlest Reich, a reboot produced by Fangoria, was released in 2018.